aaron-grau/curic/react/projects/widgets/README.md

 interactive widgets.
 Before we get started, however, we need to set up our project with `npm`.

-Build a new React NPM project from scratch like you
+Build a new React NPM project from scratch like you did in the
-[did in the 'Getting Started' homework][getting_started] but change your webpack entry point to be `widgets.jsx`.
+['Getting Started'][getting_started] homework, but change your webpack entry point to be `widgets.jsx`.

 Your `widgets.jsx` should look have `DOMContentLoaded` listener that calls